Temperament, style and disorder

 Personality styles and personality disorders

-Personality is a continuum of the personal traits and patterns of behaviour that are unique to the individual.
+Personality is a continuum of the personal traits and patterns of behavior that are unique to the individual.
 Typological representation is one of the oldest ways of distinguishing individuals.
 When the elements of personality are expressed in a characteristically repeated and dynamic combination, this is a personality style.

 American psychiatrist and author Dr. John M. Oldham has derived 14 personality styles from the classification of personality disorders published by the American Psychiatric Association: “…the personality disorders are but extremes of normal human patterns, the stuff of which all our personalities are made.”

 The difference between personality functioning and malfunctioning – between style and disorder – is only one of degree.

 The personality disorders are caricatures of temperament.
 Whatever is the pattern of personality in the normal state; it is intensified and brought to an extreme manifestation in the pathological state.
 Personality types described here are normal, non-pathological styles of personality derived from the personality disorders described in psychiatric literature.

 The Idealist type goes for superiority and opts out inferiority.
 The Idealist prefers:

 David Keirsey reconfigured the typology created by Isabel Briggs Myers to a scheme of four groups of four types that corresponds to the classic four temperaments.
 In Please Understand Me (1984), he defined Idealist temperament: